 Waterlilies for sale - miniature, dwarf & larger pond waterlilies

-Tiny miniature waterlilies are ready potted in 1 litre baskets.
-A larger pond waterlily is ready rooted in a 3 litre mesh basket in aquatic compost and able to be placed immediately into your pond in a still, sunny position.
+Tiny miniature and dwarf waterliles are ready potted in 1 litre baskets and suitable for shelf .
+A larger pond waterlily is ready rooted in a 3 litre mesh basket in aquatic compost and able to be placed immediately into your pond in a still, sunny position on shelf .

-The other perennial deep water aquatic plant is the Aponogeton distachyos (Water Hawthorn).
-This grows from a deep shelf and sends leaf stalks up to the water surface in February to give leaf cover and flower across the pond surface from February until May.
+The other perennial deep water aquatic plant is the Aponogeton distachyos (Water Hawthorn) for .
+This sends leaf stalks up to the water surface in February to give leaf cover and flower across the pond surface from February until May.

 Waterlilies should be positioned in sunshine but away from constantly splashing water such as a fountain or waterfall.